The Best Oatmeal Cereal for Little One's

 Basic Preparation (for first foods):

-- Mix 1–2 tablespoons of baby oatmeal cereal with 4–5 tablespoons of warm breast milk or formula.
+- Mix 1–2 tablespoons of little one's oatmeal cereal with 4–5 tablespoons of warm maternal milk or formula.

 - Stir well until smooth.

-- Serve at a thin consistency for beginners, thickening as your baby learns to chew.
+- Serve at a thin consistency for beginners, thickening as your little one's learns to chew.

 - Mix oatmeal with mashed banana, steamed apple puree, or vegetable purees.